OCamlPro/owi/doc/src/symex/verification/weasel.md

 Weasel stands for WEbAssembly Specification Language, it can be used to annotate Webassembly text modules in [custom annotation](https://github.com/WebAssembly/annotations).
 Annotated modules can be instrumented to perform runtime assertion checking thanks to owi's code generator.

 Commands and options related to Weasel:
-- `owi instrument` to instrument an annotated text module.
+- `owi instrument rac` to instrument an annotated text module.
 - `--rac` for `run`, `sym` and `conc` to instrument an annotated text module and perform runtime assertion checking.
 - `--srac` for `sym` and `conc` to instrument an annotated text module and perform runtime assertion checking symbolically.